August-Ine/Real_estate_manager/README.md

 # Real Estate Manager

 This repository contains the code for a Real Estate Manager application.
 The application allows users to manage real estate listings, including creating, updating, and deleting listings.
+It utilises the googlemaps api to display the marker of the location of a listing on a map view.
+Users can access the details of a listing by clicking on a marker.

 ## How It Works